abdrahmansoltan/Learning-Notes/Vue/1-Vue.md

 ## Watchers

-`Computed properties` allow us to declaratively compute derived values.
-However, there are cases where we need to perform **"side effects"** (watching something and reacting by changing another thing) in reaction to specific-state changes - for example, mutating the DOM, or changing another piece of state based on the result of an async operation.
+> "Computed properties" allow us to declaratively compute derived values.
+However, there are cases where we need to perform **"side effects"** (watching something and reacting by changing another thing) in reaction to specific-state changes
+>
+> - for example, mutating the DOM, or changing another piece of state based on the result of an async operation.

 - usually when the computed property depends on more than one thing
 - (Good for Asynchronous updates) as when you want to do something when condition happens or promise fulfilled